-[ ] ADVANCE REQUESTED

-Advance payment of \$ \\\\\\\ is requested.
-Balance of payments will be made on a reimbursement basis.
-These funds are needed to pay staff, award benefits to clients, duplicate forms and purchase start-up supplies and equipment.
-We would not be able to operate the program without this advance.
+[] ADVANCE REQUESTE D needed to pay staff, award bene is requested.
+Balance of mbursement basis.
+These funds are fits to clients, duplicate forms and equipment.
+We would not be able to s advance.

 If you are requesting an advance, complete the following chart and line item justification below.